Energy Technology List home

 • Not be used as road traffic signs, safety signs or fire safety signs, trackside railway signs or airside airport signs.

-• Include one or more LEDs, driven by suitable electronic control gear;
+• Include one or more LEDs which are driven by suitable electronic control gear;

 • Not be designed to incorporate or be supplied with LED based ‘lamps’ that retrofit to traditional light sources;

-• Include only appropriately Conformity Assessment marked components;
+• Include only components which are appropriately Conformity Assessment marked;

-• Only include components that are compliant with the Ecodesign requirements and energy labelling regulations in force, where applicable.
-At the finalisation of this ETL criteria, the relevant regulations were:
+• Only include the components that are compliant with the Ecodesign requirements and energy labelling regulations in force, wherever applicable.
+At the finalisation of this ETL criteria, the relevant regulations are: The Ecodesign for Energy-related Products and Energy Information (Lighting Products) Regulations 2021 No 1095.

 In addition, lamps and control gear shall comply with the following British standards:

-• BS EN 50107-3.
-Product standard covering luminous signs with discharge lamps and/or LED (light emitting diodes) and/or EL (electroluminescent) light sources with a nominal voltage not exceeding 1000 V, with the exclusion of general lighting, traffic- or emergency purposes
+• BS EN 50107-3: 2018 - Product standard covering luminous signs with discharge lamps and/or LED (light emitting diodes) and/or EL (electroluminescent) light sources with a nominal voltage not exceeding 1,000 V, with the exclusion of general lighting, traffic lighting or emergency purposes;

 1.3.2 Performance requirements

-Eligible white LED lighting modules for backlit illuminated signs shall:
+Table 1.1 Performance thresholds for white LED lighting modules for backlit illuminated signs

-• Have a power factor that is greater than, or equal to, 0.9 at ≥75% of designed driver load at highest light output level.
+• Have a power factor that is greater than or equal to, 0.9 at ≥75% of the designed driver load at highest light output level.

-• Be able to provide a light output (in lumens) after 6000 hours of continuous operation that is not less than 90% of their initial light output (in lumens).
+• Be able to provide a light output (in lumens) after 3,000 hours of continuous operation that is not less than 90% of their initial light output (in lumens) as per The Ecodesign for Energy-related Products and Energy Information (Lighting Products) Regulations 2021 No 1095.

 In addition: